Skip to main content

 MoU on Data Innovation

-The Australian Government and the Government of the Republic of Singapore will cooperate on joint projects using combined cross-border datasets to produce new insights, demonstrating the value of sharing trusted, anonymised data across borders.
+The Australian Government and the Government of the Republic of Singapore agreed to cooperate on joint projects using combined cross-border datasets to produce new insights, demonstrating the value of sharing trusted, anonymised data across borders.

 MoU on Cooperation on Artificial Intelligence